 The prescribing of antibiotics in outpatient health care facilities, such as primary care clinics and emergency rooms, represents a large proportion of antibiotic use in the United States.
 One study found that these settings accounted for over half of all dollars spent on antibiotics in the U.S. in 2015.1 Because of this contribution to overall antibiotic prescribing, any efforts to minimize the threat of antibiotic resistance and improve patient safety must focus on improving antibiotic use in outpatient facilities.

-The Centers for Disease Control and Prevention examined 2011-15 IMS Health Xponent data on outpatient prescribing in the United States.
-Presented below are select results from this analysis, focusing on geographic variation in the rate of prescriptions and the types of providers ordering antibiotics in outpatient settings.2 Additional analysis, supported by The Pew Charitable Trusts, is available on the agency’s website.
+The Centers for Disease Control and Prevention examined 2011-16 IQVIA Xponent data on outpatient prescribing of oral antibiotics in the U.S. Presented below are select results from this analysis, focusing on geographic variation in the rate of prescriptions and the types of providers ordering antibiotics in outpatient settings.2 Additional analysis, supported by The Pew Charitable Trusts, is available on the agency’s website.

 Geographic variation in outpatient prescribing

-Clear geographic variation exists in the prescribing of outpatient antibiotics in the United States.
-On average, individuals in Southern states are prescribed more antibiotics than those in any other part of the country.3 In contrast, Western states had the lowest prescribing rates overall.
-For example, individuals in West Virginia, the state with the highest antibiotic prescribing rate, received over twice as many antibiotics in 2015 as those in Alaska, the state with the lowest prescribing rate (after adjusting for differences in population size).
-Ten states— all but three of them in the South—averaged one antibiotic prescription or more per person annually.
-Data from 2011-14 show a similar pattern.
+Clear geographic variation exists in the prescribing of outpatient antibiotics in the U.S. On average, individuals in Southern states are prescribed more antibiotics than those in any other part of the country.3 In contrast, Western states had the lowest prescribing rates overall.
+For example, individuals in Kentucky, the state with the highest antibiotic prescribing rate, received over twice as many antibiotics in 2016 as those in Alaska, the state with the lowest prescribing rate (after adjusting for differences in population size).
+Eight states—all but one of them in the South—averaged one antibiotic prescription or more per person annually.
+Data from 2011-15 show a similar pattern.

 Although geographic variation alone does not indicate how much of these states’ antibiotic prescribing is unnecessary or inappropriate, it highlights regions where targeted antibiotic stewardship efforts may prove useful.